microsoft/qsharp/library/Registry.md

 [link](https://github.com/microsoft/qsharp/tree/main/library/unstable)

-A general staging ground for some useful APIs that have not yet been stabailized into the standard library.
+A general staging ground for some useful APIs that have not yet been stabilized into the standard library.

 ## Signed